How To Reheat Tacos (The Two Best Ways)

 One of the important notes in the instructions on how to reheat hard shell tacos is to keep the shell open with a nice width.
 As a solution, we suggest using a stainless-steel taco rack.
 Alternatively, you can lay down these taco covers and put a little aluminum foil ball inside each of them.

 The taco shells tend to absorb moisture from the taco fillings overnight.
 Hence, you need to dry them out again but still restore both its texture and crunchiness.
-And we bring here three different ways of how to reheat taco shells.
+And we bring here three different ways of reheating taco shells.

-- With an oven: After preheating the oven at the temperature up to 375°F, you place the taco shell with the rack or aluminum foil balls inside on the baking tray.
-The process should last about 10 minutes for the fully-heated taco shells.
+- With an oven: After preheating the oven to the temperature up to 375 °F, you place the taco shell with the rack or aluminum foil balls inside on the baking tray.
+The process should last about 10 minutes for the fully heated taco shells.

 - With a microwave: You place the taco shells on a plate.
 Then, it is time to set up the device for 30 seconds and start it to warm up the shells.